isabella232/dynamic-media-classic.en-1/help/linking-urls-web-application.md

 Your web sites and applications access Dynamic Media Image Server content via URL strings.
 After you publish an image, Dynamic Media Classic activates a URL string that references the Image Preset on Dynamic Media Image Servers.
 You can paste these URLs into a web browser for testing.

-To place these URL strings in your web pages and applications, copy them from the Scene7 Publishing System.
+To place these URL strings in your web pages and applications, copy them from Dynamic Media Classic.
 To obtain a URL string generated with an Image Preset, go to the Preview screen or the Browse Panel (in Detail view).

 ## Obtaining an Image Preset URL {#obtaining-an-image-preset-url}